karenpayneoregon/razor-pages-IOptions-samples/readme.md

 - `SectionExistsApplication` demonstrates how to check if a section exists in appsettings.json
 - `EnvironmentApplication` demonstrates reading a connection string dependent on the current environment.
 - `UpdaterApplication` how to update appsettings.json at runtime
+- `GetWebAddressesApplication` the idea is to show a developer might store web addresses for services in appsettings.json

 ## Secrets